davidbannon/FPC_Laz_Install/readme.md

 **Artix (Arch based)**.
 Has a viable qt5pas, does not need any (gtk2) dependencies to build Lazarus.
 All worked well but colour theme totally unusable.
 Black, even the white bits are black.
 Menu not refreshed until re-login.
+Very strange.